azavadil/portfolio/README.md

+Msg
+===
+Msg is a messaging webapp running on google app engine.
+There's a live instance of the app on the web at www.umessaging.appspot.com.

+The application logic is broken out into the web handlers in the [msg folder](https://github.com/azavadil/portfolio/tree/master/msg).
+Test code for the web handlers, databases, and memcache is in the [test_app folder](https://github.com/azavadil/portfolio/tree/master/msg/test_app)

 Demo
 ====
 Demo is a forum webapp running on google app engine.
 There's a live instance of the app on the web at www.demonstrationforum.appspot.com.